Heungseon Daewongun: Return to Korea

 In the fall of 1885, the Chinese returned the Daewongun to Korea, "despite strong objections from the queen and her followers".
-After the return, he was unhappy when Empress Myeongseong signed Russia–Korea Treaty of 1884.
-Daewongun tried to return power again by aiding his grandson Yi Jun-yong, cousin of King Gojong, in an attempt to overthrow King Gojong.
+After the return, he was unhappy when Queen Min signed the Russia–Korea Treaty of 1884.
+Daewongun tried to regain power again by aiding his grandson Yi Jun-yong in an attempt to overthrow his uncle King Gojong.

 Gabo Reform

 In 1894, the Japanese were strengthening their hold over Korea.
 They needed someone amenable to them to be a leader in Korea during the Gabo Reform.
 They approached the Daewongun as a potential leader.
 When he agreed, on 23 July Japanese soldiers liberated him from the house arrest Gojong had placed him under.
 In exchange for his help, the Daewongun asked for a promise that if the reforms succeeded, "Japan will not demand a single piece of Korean territory".
 The soldiers took him to the palace, where they approached the king.
 The Daewongun reproached King Gojong and announced that he would be taking over.

 The Japanese became nervous after placing the Daewongun in charge, as he seemed interested "only in grasping power and purging his opponents and did not see the need for a reform policy".
 By September 1894, the Japanese decided that the Daewongun was not to be trusted.
 By early October, it became clear that "the plan to use the Taewongun [Daewongun] as a vehicle for the reform program had misfired".
 A Japanese statesman, Inoue Kaoru, was sent to Korea as the new resident minister, where he told the Daewongun, "You always stand in the way," and forced the Daewongun to promise that he would "abstain from interference in political affairs".